-These easy ranch deviled eggs are the perfect appetizer for any occasion.
+These ranch deviled eggs are the perfect appetizer for any occasion.
 No matter if you’re hosting a fancy party, an outdoor barbecue, or a casual football party, this recipe is always a crowd pleaser and with just 3 ingredients, it’s super simple to make.

 Deviled eggs are an easy, make-ahead appetizer that are great for parties, picnics or potluck dinners.